 The builders may have had good reason for this mix of materials, for Edward Strong, who was a master mason with Sir Christopher Wren, was also employed in Warwick at this time where he worked on St Mary’s Church, which had also been destroyed by the fire.
 He had come to the conclusion that Warwick stone was unsuitable for large buildings as it could not be relied on to carry any great weight.
 He recommended the use of harder stone from nearby Shrewley.

 The carpenter would also make the other fittings for the house including the door frames and door.
 Some of the original doors are still in place and can be identified by their narrow width and the ‘L’ shaped iron hinges.
-(One of these original doors can be seen at the entrance to the board room off the first floor landing)
+(One of these original doors can be seen at the entrance to Meeting Room 1 off the first floor landing)

 The earliest surviving deeds are dated 1722 when the property was described as a capital “messuage” or mansion house and was still occupied by Jane Tomkys, widow.
 In 1745 it was mortgaged for £400 by William Tomkys and had “a coach house, stable, garden, courts, yards, backsides and appurtenances”.